-Ringing in the new year is more than just turning the calendar over to January.
+The new year is just around the corner and more than just flipping the calendar over to January.
 It's a fresh start, a new perspective, a time to set and meet goals or even fulfill dreams.
 For a number of people, being a homeowner is all of those things and more.
 Even with dreams of owning a home, tons of potential buyers still settle to rent claiming it's the better option.
 While renting can illusively seem ideal, time and time again buying a home makes far more sense.
 If you're still not convinced, here are 10 ways it really pays to buy and be a homeowner.

 1) Your Roof, Your Rules: The beauty of homeownership is, simply put, it's yours!
 There is no lease dictating your living terms or a time limit outlining how long you can stay.
 IT'S YOURS!
 Own your home for 3 years or forever, it's up to you.